Saturday, August 18, 2007

 MANICURED CANYONS AND THE HOWLING WINDS OF HOMESICKNESS

 The Grand Canyon is no doubt one of the most spectacular landscapes in the world.
 It even inspired British artist David Hockney to do a large-scale modular mural of this subject in very attractive colors.
-In the same light, the Hong Kong's skyscrapers and modern buildings for one, viewed from a certain elevation, also looks somewhat like a spectacular canyon.
+In the same light the Hong Kong's skyscrapers and modern buildings, for one, viewed from a certain elevation also look somewhat like a spectacular canyon.
 This time it is man made, manicured and glossy.
 Hong Kong for example, like other cities of the first world, is famous as a playground of architects.

 Using phonecards to depict a modern but crowded city skyline, which is clearly recognizable from a certain distance, underscores the gravity of how foreign workers were forced by circumstances to work abroad and how they value their families back home.
 (Joel E. Ferraris)